biocore/qurro/README.md

 a "ranked" plot of taxa alongside a scatterplot showing the log ratios of selected taxon abundances within samples.

-This tool is still being developed, so backwards-compatibile changes might occur.
+This tool is still being developed, so backwards-incompatibile changes might occur.
 If you have any questions, feel free to contact me at mfedarko@ucsd.edu.

 ## Linked visualizations